aferrero2707/gimp-appimage/README.md

 # How to build

-Two commands are needed to build and create the AppImage:
+The build environment for the GIMP AppImage is based on [jhbuild](https://github.com/GNOME/jhbuild).
+However, there is no need to manually install jhbuild, as the build sripts will take care of that automatically.

+The creation of the AppImage proceeds in three steps:

+1. installation of Pythin 2.7 and jhbuild:

+    ./bootstrap.sh

+The bootstrap.sh command will ask for the root password in order to create the special /zzz folder under which all software will be installed

+2. compilation of GIMP, all its dependencies and all plug-ins with jhbuild:

     ./build.sh gimp-appimage

+3. creation of the AppImage itself:

     ./mkappimage

-This will download the source code on work/sources, install them under /zzz, and save the AppImage package in out/
+The last two steps will download the source code on work/sources, install them under /zzz, and save the AppImage package in out/

-The root password is needed the first time to create the /zzz folder if it does not exist.

 # Dependencies